boblou/personalWebsite2/projects.md

 # ARRTE Radiology Report Classifier

 The Automated Radiology Recommendation Tracking System, or ARRTE, is an automated system at Penn that tracks patients who have been given a follow-up recommendation based on radiological imaging.
-Under Dr. Tessa Cook, I built and trained a classifier to determine whether a radiology text report contained a follow-up recommendation.
-A log-linear model and natural language processing techniques were used.
+Under Dr. Tessa Cook, I developed a machine learning model to determine whether a radiology text report contained a follow-up recommendation.

-Lou R, Lalevic D, Chambers C, Zafar H, Cook T. *Automated Detection of Radiology Reports that Require Follow-up Imaging Using Natural Language Processing Feature Engineering and Machine Learning Classification.* [J Digit Imaging (2019)](https://dx.doi.org/10.1007/s10278-019-00271-7)

 In the press: [Radiology Business](https://www.radiologybusiness.com/topics/imaging-informatics/ai-radiology-reports-follow-recommendations), [Health Imaging](https://www.healthimaging.com/topics/imaging-informatics/ai-detects-radiology-reports-requiring-follow-imaging)

 # Detecting Antibiotic Resistance with MALDI-TOF

 Matrix-assisted laser desorption/ionization - time of flight, or more succinctly MALDI-TOF, is a type of mass spectroscopy; essentially, a laser is used to ionize a sample which is then run through a time of flight mass spectrometer.
 I conducted research under Dr. Robert Jerris on antimicrobial susceptibility testing and blood culture identification using this technology.
 By recognizing hydrolyzed antibiotic peaks, it was possible to detect carbapennem resistant bacteria.

-Yi J, Lou R, Bricoll J, Widen RH, Silbert S, Jerris RC. *Detection of Carbapenemase Producing Organisms by Matrix Assisted-Laser Desorption Ionization-Time of Flight Mass Spectrometry.* Presented at the American Society for Microbiology ICAAC 2014

 # NeedSustenance